ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * Add tags to volumes directly from the file shares list view in the [UI](#fs-add-tags-shares-ui) using the tags column.

-* Add tags from the file share details page in the UI.
+* Add tags from the file share details page in the UI or use the [VPC API](#fs-add-tags-shares-api).

-* Use the [VPC API](#fs-add-tags-shares-api) or GhoST API to add tags to existing file shares.
-This information covers the VPC API only.
+You can also manage your tags in IBM Cloud by using the [Global Tagging API](/apidocs/tagging).
+With this API, you can create, delete, search, attach, or detach tags.
+{: note}

 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).